Assam: Flood water recedes in Kaziranga, Pobitora

 On July 22, Environment Minister Parimal Shukla had said about 162 wild animals have lost their lives in the floods.

 "About 12 rhinos lost their lives out of which three were adults.
-Apart from this, eight lion cubs died.
 Other animals that died in floods were bears, buffalos, etc," he said.

 The Rhino Protection Force was deployed in the national park to monitor the situation at the National Highway 37, which is used by the animals to reach highland.